teazy1910/TodoApp-with-API/README.md

 ## Installation & Usage

-- Clone repository
+- Clone repository and `cd` into the cloned folder
-- Run `npm install`
+- Run `npm install` to install the dependencies
 - Start the todo api server with `npm start`
 - Open the documentation on `http://localhost:4730/`